jonathanholl/jonathanholl.github.io/README.md

   - Assigned IP addresses and subnet masks.
   - Set up static and dynamic routing protocols (e.g., OSPF).
   - Configured ACLs to enforce security policies.
+  - Added a honeypot to distract potential hackers and prevent unauthorized access to the internal network.
 - **Testing**:
   - Verified connectivity using `ping` and `traceroute` commands.
   - Simulated traffic to test ACL rules and troubleshoot issues.